Institute for Innovations in Medical Education Programs & Divisions

 Division of Education Analytics

-In July 2019, we launched a new division charged with leading the transformation to a data-driven culture by delivering high-quality longitudinal education data and advanced analytical tools to drive decisions and insight across the education continuum.
-The Division of Education Analytics uses the power of advanced analytics and cognitive computing to revolutionize teaching and learning.
-It serves as a national model for excellence and allows us to expand our portfolio of data-driven projects at the local and national levels in pursuit of innovation, research, and scholarship.
+In July 2019, the Division of Education Analytics was formed to harness the power of advanced analytics and cognitive computing to revolutionize teaching and learning.
+The division is charged with leading the transformation to a data-driven culture by delivering high-quality longitudinal education data and advanced analytical tools to drive decisions and insight across the education continuum.
+We serve as a national model for excellence and are able to expand our portfolio of data-driven projects at the local and national levels in pursuit of innovation, research, and scholarship.

 - infrastructure development around NYU Grossman School of Medicine’s education data

 - data visualization and dashboards